soccermafia89/Resistance-Ontology/README.txt

+Tired of losing to spies all the time?
+The cutting edge U.S. Army's Reddisk 1.3 Cloud Deployment uses semantic technology to identify and prevent terrorist activites across the globe.
+We can use the same technology to find those pesky spies!

 Requirements:

--Knowledge of Resistance: http://en.wikipedia.org/wiki/The_Resistance_(game) -Protege, and knowledge of either RDFS, OWL, or Protege usage.
--Any other reasoner deployments capable of loading owl files.
+-Knowledge of Resistance: http://en.wikipedia.org/wiki/The_Resistance_(game) -Protege (http://protege.stanford.edu/), or other reasoner deployments capable of loading owl files.

 Intructions:

-Load ResistanceOntology.owk into protege and run the Hermit reasoner.
+Load ResistanceOntology.owl into protege and run the Hermit reasoner.
 This ontology comes with example instance data including a real life Resistance Match!
 See the Usage section below.